wookiesh/dotfiles/README.md

 ```
 ## TODO

-[ ] Create a makefile for linux, osx to stow the correct packages
+- [x] Create a makefile for linux, osx to stow the correct packages
+- [ ] Have a look at [Chez Moi](https://www.chezmoi.io/quick-start/)

 ## Reference
 - [still don't have a title](https://venthur.de/2021-12-19-managing-dotfiles-with-stow.html)